Design anthropologist.

 I’m Johanna Ylipulli, an interdisciplinary scholar at Aalto University.
 I’m driven by the view that ethnography and anthropology provide perspectives which can help us to create more sustainable, diverse, and socially inclusive (urban) futures.
 At the core of my work is the question of how critically oriented anthropological thinking – with its capability to challenge normative structures and self-evident “truths” – can be successfully combined with design research and technology development.

-The roots of my research and teaching work lie in humanities and social sciences as I’m trained as cultural anthropologist.
+The roots of my research and teaching work lie in humanities and social sciences as I’m trained as cultural anthropologist with a focus on media.
 Since 2010, I have extended my expertise towards design and human-computer interaction (HCI), becoming a disciplinary hybrid and a specialist in design anthropology and humanistic HCI.
 I’m specialized in emerging technologies and urban contexts and have extensively studied how technologically augmented urban environments and digital city services are designed and managed, and how they shape our lives.
 Further, I have contributed to participatory and speculative design approaches by combining perspectives provided by anthropology with design through empirical and theoretical work.

 Currently I lead research projects at the Department of Computer Science, and teach and supervise students of interdisciplinary Information Networks program (INF).